istiakahmedsarker/Knowledge-hub-client/README.md

 ## Technologies Used:
 Tailwind CSS for a stylish and responsive design, ReactJS for a dynamic user interface, Express for a robust backend, Axios for efficient server communication, Firebase for secure authentication, and MongoDB for reliable data storage.

+* Why should you buy it?
+Your go-to platform for seamless assignment management and interactive learning.
+Tailwind CSS, ReactJS, Express, Axios, Firebase, and MongoDB come together for a top-notch educational experience.

 ## Features:
 * The ability for students to create, update, and delete assignments, providing flexibility in organizing coursework.
 Interactive Marking System: